EerieCon

 EerieCon was a non-profit, fan-run science-fiction, fantasy, and horror convention which was held every year until 2016 in Niagara Falls, New York.
-Guests have included Kevin J. Anderson, Octavia Butler, and Harry Turtledove.
-While the website is still live, the convention did not occur in 2017 and has no information about future plans.
+Guests have included Kevin J. Anderson, Catherine Asaro, Octavia Butler, Hal Clement, Jack McDevitt, Robert J. Sawyer, Harry Turtledove, and Vernor Vinge.
+The website is no loger live, the convention did not occur in 2017 and has no information about future plans.
 The most recent EerieCon (18) took place from September 30 to October 2, 2016.

 Programming

 Activities at EerieCon typically include panels by the Guests of Honor, a dealers room, masquerade, poetry round robin, gaming room, con suite, people and thing auction, reading room, autographs, and art show.
 The convention also includes a video room with a special "anime feature" presentation on Sunday showing popular anime shows of the past year.
 The convention's most notable event is the "What Line's Mine" panel where a number of guests listen to quotes and try to determine if they, or a different guest, wrote that line.
 Another recently popular event is Friday Night Karaoke.